Oğuzhan Ercan

 informations here mostly taken from Imagine Flash paper. https://arxiv.org/pdf/2405.05224

 where alfa t and sigma t define the signal-to-noise ratio (SNR) of the stochastic interpolant X_t.
-In the following, we opt for coefficients (alfa t,
+In the following, they opt for coefficients (alfa t,

 sigma t) that result in a variance-preserving process. .
 When viewed in the continuous time limit, the forward process in Eq above can be